alexgolec/tda-api/docs/auth.rst

 .. autofunction:: tda.auth.client_from_login_flow_terminal

-Once you have a token written on disk, you can reuse it without going through the login flow again.

-.. autofunction:: tda.auth.client_from_token_file

-The following is a convenient wrapper around these two methods, calling each when appropriate:

-.. autofunction:: tda.auth.easy_client

 ``tda-api`` also provides an easy implementation of the client-side login flow using a `selenium <https://selenium-python.readthedocs.io/>`__ webdriver to open